awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-use-lambda-authorizer.md

   For WebSocket APIs, only request parameter\-based authorizers are supported\.

-It is possible to use an AWS Lambda function from an AWS account that is different from the one in which you created your Lambda authorizer function\.
+It is possible to use an AWS Lambda function from an AWS account that is different from the one in which you created your API\.
 For more information, see [Configure a cross\-account Lambda authorizer](apigateway-lambda-authorizer-cross-account-lambda-authorizer.md)\.

 For example Lambda functions, see [ aws\-apigateway\-lambda\-authorizer\-blueprints](https://github.com/awslabs/aws-apigateway-lambda-authorizer-blueprints) on GitHub\.